-- The medication must be accompanied by a written order signed by a physician, with the following information: name of the student, name of the medication, reason for administering, dosage, time and number of days. - Medication must be in the original container, have a professional label, and be delivered to the school nurse in an original, unopened container or box. - ❖ The parent must also submit a written request to the school nurse to administer the medication.
+- The medication must be accompanied by a written order signed by a physician, with the following information: name of the student, name of the medication, reason for administering, dosage, time and number of days. - Medication must be in the original container, have a professional label, and be delivered to the school nurse in an original, unopened container or box. - The parent must also submit a written request to the school nurse to administer the medication and complete the required form: Med Administration Form

 Any changes in dosage must be accomplished through a written request by physician and parent.
 New prescriptions are required at the beginning of each school year.